aditya-mehrotra-15/EDA-Agent/README.md

 Deployed on https://edaagent.streamlit.app/ but too slow there.
 Fork it rather.

-Fork to your desktop, go to the directory path in the terminal, and then:
+Clone to your desktop, go to the directory path in the terminal, and then:
 ```
 pip install -r requirements.txt
 ```